Generic name: menotropins

-Human tissue or organ distribution of FSH and LH has not been studied for Menopur®.
+Human tissue or organ distribution of FSH and LH has not been studied for Menopur.

-Metabolism of FSH and LH has not been studied for Menopur® in humans.
+Metabolism of FSH and LH has not been studied for Menopur in humans.

-The efficacy and safety of Menopur® have been established in one randomized, controlled clinical study, 0399E, of women undergoing in vitro fertilization (IVF) or IVF plus intracytoplasmic injection to achieve pregnancy.
+The efficacy of Menopur was established in one randomized, open-label, multicenter, multinational (in Europe and Israel), comparative clinical trial of women undergoing in vitro fertilization (IVF) or IVF plus intracytoplasmic injection (ICSI) to achieve pregnancy.